 1. Paint Your Paper

 Grab your watercolors and let your inner artist come out and play.
 You can paint a pattern or keep it abstract with a variety of painting techniques that’ll show you all the cool ways you can explore color.

 To keep it in line with Easter, stick to a pastel color palette.

 Print the PDF egg template, cut it out and trace it onto the back of your paper.
 Cut out each egg.

 3. Assemble the Garland

 There are two easy ways to turn your eggs into a garland: if you have a sewing machine, you can stitch the eggs together leaving a few inches between each egg to evenly space them out.

-Tip: Always test your stitches on a piece of scrap paper before sewing your entire garland together.
-This way you can make any adjustments needed so you don’t make any mistakes on your garland.
+Pro Tip: Always test your stitches on a piece of scrap paper before sewing your garland.
+This way you can make any tension adjustments needed.

-Hang your Easter garland wherever you could use a special touch of spring.
-These paper Easter eggs would also make adorable embellishments for scrapbook pages or handmade cards, or you could use them as DIY gift tags for special Easter treats.
+Once the garland is assembled, hang it up!
+These paper Easter eggs would also make adorable embellishments for scrapbook pages or handmade cards, or they can be used as gift tags for special Easter treats.